 It is important to take into account the different possibilities of spin of the exotic charmed resonance.
-In all cases we found that it is best to keep kinematics that correspond to $\cos\theta$ between -0.4 and 0.2 as shown in Fig. 5, or, in other words, close to the 90° range in the center of mass frame.
-This maximizes the P_c production rate, relative to the t-channel production rate.
+In all cases we found that it is best to keep the kinematics that correspond to $\cos \theta$ between -0.4 and 0.2 as shown in Fig. 5, in other words close to the 90° range in the center of mass in order to maximize the P_c production rate relative to the t-channel production.